evhub/coconut/HELP.md

 The Coconut  compiler supports a large variety of different compilation options, the help for which can always be accessed by entering `coconut -h` into the command line.
 One of the most useful of these is `--linenumbers` (or `-l` for short).
 Using `--linenumbers` will add the line numbers of your source code as comments in the compiled code, allowing you to see what line in your source code corresponds to a line in the compiled code where an error is occurring, for ease of debugging.

-### Using IPython / Jupyter
+### Using IPython/ Jupyter

 Although all different types of programming can benefit from using more functional techniques, scientific computing, perhaps more than any other field, lends itself very well to functional programming, an observation the case studies in this tutorial are very good examples of.
 To that end, Coconut aims to provide extensive support for the established tools of scientific computing in Python.

-That means supporting IPython / Jupyter, as modern Python programming, particularly in the sciences, has gravitated towards the use of [IPython](http://ipython.org/) (the python kernel for the [Jupyter](http://jupyter.org/) framework) instead of the classic Python shell.
+That means supporting IPython/ Jupyter, as modern Python programming, particularly in the sciences, has gravitated towards the use of [IPython](http://ipython.org/) (the python kernel for the [Jupyter](http://jupyter.org/) framework) instead of the classic Python shell.
 Coconut supports being used both as a kernel for Jupyter notebooks and consoles, and as an extension inside of the IPython kernel.

 To launch a Jupyter notebook with Coconut as the kernel, use the command
 ```